Question: What is the minimum size RV generator that I need to run my 26’trailer with air conditioning as well as the microwave or TV?

 - Go online and look at some websites that sell generators

-For example Camping World sells many different sizes and brands of portable generators.
-We came across one that seemed to fit your description with a little extra power that might come in handy.
-Here is the link to that possible generator
+For example Amazon sells many different sizes and brands of portable generators.
+We came across one that seemed to fit your description with a little extra power that might come in handy:

 Remember that not all generators are built to run full time or on full load for more than several hours.
 Please make sure that you find out what the output is and how long the generator can run at a specific load level.